 The Screw length required can also be measured with the Screw Depth Gage [GIN-DPG200].
-Place the Depth Gage nose against the Plate and use the hook on the far cortex to obtain a direct-measurement of the hole depth.
-This measurement does not take into account the height of the Screw head.
+Place the Depth Gage nose against the Plate and use the hook on the far cortex to obtain a direct-measurement of the screw length.